Are Medical Schemes Paying for Unnecessary Hospital Admissions?

 Medical scheme beneficiaries spend well below the international norm on an average number of days in a private hospital.
 Here we will look unnecessary hospital admissions.

-This trend suggests that low-risk patients are systematically admitted to hospital.
+This trend suggests that low-risk patients systematically go to hospital.

 At the other end of the scale, medical schemes have reported that beneficiaries spend a significantly higher number of days in provincial hospitals.